|

 Fifteen climate projects from across the country have been selected to take part in the third phase of the UK-funded low-carbon projects initiative Climate Finance Accelerator (CFA) South Africa.
 From 173 applications, the chosen projects come from the energy, transportation, agriculture, forestry and other land uses, circular economy and water sectors.

-More green hydrogen insight on way as Southern African scientists head to Germany
+More green hydrogen insight on way as Southern African scientists head to Germany Has Video

 Published: 28 Mar 24